deepakn97/ml-cookiecutter/{{cookiecutter.repo_name}}/data/README.md

 # Data

 Put your data here.
-By default, this folder won't be put into version control.
+By default, this folder is not included in version control.